 This paper proposes an economic framework for analyzing the exchange rate of a virtual currency and its key drivers.
-The paper unveils three main determinants: First, the current use of virtual currency to make real payments.
+The paper documents three main determinants.
+First, the current use of virtual currency to make real payments.
 Second, the decision of forward-looking investors to buy virtual currency (thereby effectively reducing its supply) given expected growth in virtual currency transactions.
 Third, the elements that jointly drive consumer adoption and merchant acceptance of virtual currency, which determine expected long-term growth in usage.
-In particular, we show that the equilibrium exchange rate depends both on a pure speculative component pinning down a "floor" under the exchange rate and a transaction component that affects the exchange rate risk absorbed by the speculators.
-More widespread use of virtual currencies by merchants and consumers lowers the impact of speculative behavior and therefore stabilizes the exchange rate.
+In particular, we show that the equilibrium exchange rate depends on both a purely speculative component pinning down a "floor" under the exchange rate and a transaction component that affects the exchange rate risk absorbed by speculators.
+More widespread use of virtual currencies by merchants and consumers lowers the impact of speculative behaviour and therefore stabilizes the exchange rate.

-Our analysis illustrates that a steep increase in the exchange rate due to speculative motives is exactly what you can expect at the introduction of a potentially successful virtual currency.
-Moreover, the current high levels of volatility seem to be a childhood disease: Theoretically, volatility is expected to drop if the adoption by consumers and merchants increases.
-The future will show by how much volatility will drop.
-The fixed supply of virtual currency may suggest its volatility will reflect that of other commodities (see, e.g., Selgin (2014)) rather than that of traditional currencies whose quantities are managed by central banks.
-Moreover, the model also shows that, conditional upon survival, deflationary virtual currency prices may be expected during the early adopters stage.
+Our analysis illustrates that a steep increase in the exchange rate due to speculative motives is exactly what one can expect at the introduction of a potentially successful virtual currency.
+Moreover, the current high levels of volatility seem to be a symptom of early development: theoretically, volatility is expected to drop if the adoption by consumers and merchants increases.
+The future will show how much volatility will drop.
+The fixed supply of virtual currency may suggest its volatility will reflect that of other commodities (see, e.g., Selgin, 2014) rather than that of traditional currencies whose quantities are managed by central banks.
+Moreover, the model also shows that, conditional upon survival, deflationary virtual currency prices may be expected during the early-adoption stage.

 Our study is only a first step in trying to understand the underlying economics of virtual currencies.
 Empirically, little is known about the actual number of payments in virtual currency for goods and services.
-Reliable time series of user and acceptance statistics are still lacking and need to be developed, as these will be - without doubt - an important input for studying the behavioral aspects of using virtual currencies.
+Reliable time series for user and acceptance statistics are still lacking and need to be developed, as these will be - without a doubt - an important input for studying the behavioural aspects of using virtual currencies.
 Competition among virtual currencies raises a further issue of whether only a few virtual currencies will ultimately dominate a global market where network effects play an important role.
-Finally, analyzing empirical determinants of switching behavior from traditional means of payments to virtual currencies may lead to interesting cross-fertilizations between the payment choice literature and the literature on currency substitution.
-Much more research remains to be done - we are planning to go down this route.
+Our framework suggests that the exchange rates of various virtual currencies may diverge widely, depending on adoption, transactional demand, the quantity and growth rate of monetary units, speculative demand and network stability (survival probabilities).
+Finally, analyzing the empirical determinants of switching behaviour from traditional means of payment to virtual currencies may lead to interesting cross-fertilizations between the payment choice literature and the literature on currency substitution.
+Much more research remains to be done, and we are planning to go down that route.

-Appendix A: Estimate of the speculative position
+Appendix A: Estimate of the Speculative Position